 Famous Food Festival “Taste the World” (Long Island)

 For one delicious weekend in October, restaurants and vendors from the Tri-State area will gather in Deer Park to bring you cuisine from around the world.
-More than 120 vendors are expected to participate, showcasing international dishes prepared by a mix of new and experienced chefs.
+More than 100 vendors are expected to participate, showcasing international dishes prepared by a mix of new and experienced chefs.
 In addition to sampling global delicacies, attendees can enjoy live music, watch cooking demonstrations, hang out in the Beer and Wine Lounge, axe throwing, rock climbing, bumper cars, and mini golf.
 Bring the kids to this family-friendly event.
 There’ll be an entire section for them with face painting and entertaining activities.
-October 10-13; Tanger Outlets in Deer Park.
-Ticket prices to be announced.

 New York City Wine & Food Festival (New York City)

-The glitz and glamor of New York City is front and center at this celebrity-filled wine and food festival, now in its 18th year.
+The glitz and glamor of New York City is front and center at this celebrity-filled wine and food festival, now in its 19th year.
 Enjoy events like walk-around tastings, intimate dinners hosted by celebrity chefs, pier parties, master classes, grand tasting and culinary demos and much more!
 The can’t-miss festival is jam-packed with fashion, celebrities, and outrageously fantastic food.
-October 15-19; Manhattan. prices vary, events take place at locations around New York City.

 Don't forget to post photos of your New York adventures on Instagram and Twitter with #iSpyNY and tag us on Facebook!